SOAT-46/fastfood-46/README.md

 ![System Architecture Design](./docs/img/postgreSQL_img.png)

-The bank was chosen because it is reliable, open source, scalable, a good ecosystem, and free, making it a good choice for the project.
+The bank was chosen because it is reliable, open source, scalable, a good ecosystem, and free, making it a good choice for the project. teste